kishore2106/Mini-Projects/README.md

 3. Change the image to be random dice.
 4. Change both image elements.
 5. Change the Title to Display a Winner.

+# Project 2: Drum kit
+1. Adding Event Listeners to a Button.
+2. Higher Order Functions and Passing Functions as Arguments.